-Corsicana Foot Doctor Advises Strengthening Your Feet
+Corsicana Foot Doctor Suggests Foot Strengthening Exercises

 Strengthen Your Arches

-Build Your Ankle Strength, Too
+Build Your Ankle Strength

 Your ability to achieve and maintain good balance goes a long way in preventing injury to your foot or other parts of your body.
 An exercise like leg swings can help strengthen your ankles and promote overall balance.
 To perform leg swings, stand on one leg and swing the other leg forward and backward 10-12 times.
 Before switching to the other leg, swing the same leg to the left and right, out in front of your positioned leg.
 Repeat this set on your opposite leg, and continue alternating between left and right legs.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about topics related to podiatry, feel free to contact Family Foot & Ankle Centers by clicking here or calling 972-597-4132 to reach our Waxahachie office, 903-872-9910 to reach our Corsicana office, 972-875-3668 to reach our Ennis office.
+If you would like to learn more about topics related to podiatry, feel free to contact Family Foot & Ankle Centers by clicking here or calling 972-597-4132 to reach our Waxahachie office, 903-872-9910 to reach our Corsicana office, or 972-875-3668 to reach our Ennis office.